Chapter

 supernatural world.
 But then Faerie happened, and I found myself a

-refugee washed up on time’s shore somewhere I didn’t recognize.
+refugee washed up on Time’s shore somewhere I didn’t recognize.
 Because

 who could recognize this?